 I have worked with a range of clients struggling with mood, self-esteem, relationships and other issues.
 I also have particular experience working with clients with chronic illness/disability, and those who are LGBTQ+.

 I trained in integrative counselling with a person-centred foundation and integration of psychodynamic, relational and existential approaches.

 How I can help

-Therapy is different for everyone but I have helped past clients:
+Therapy is different for everyone but past clients have experienced:

-- Process and adapt to life with chronic illness and disability
+- Support in processing and adapting to life with chronic illness and disability

-- Increase capacity to cope with life's challenges
+- Increased capacity to cope with life's challenges

-- Generally feel better and more grounded in themselves - with more choices and hope
+- Generally feeling better and more grounded in themselves - with more choices and hope

 Training, qualifications & experience